Geocaching on Mackinac Island: An exhilarating state park treasure hunt

 There are typically 120-140 active geocaches on Mackinac Island at any given time.
 For beginners and families, many caches are located along M-185 on the island’s 8.2-mile long perimeter.
 Experts and adventure seekers can pursue the trickier ones along Mackinac Island’s interior trails where many never wander.

-Tom and Madelyn Le Page, who (with special permission) place the caches, say that one special cache named Ginger has been described by avid geocachers as one of the most memorable they have ever found.
+Tom and Madelyn Le Page, who place the caches (with special permission), say that one special cache named Ginger has been described by avid geocachers as one of the most memorable they have ever found.
 It’s only one example of how geocaching opens up areas to the island that many visitors never consider exploring.

 Share on Social